vishalzac/vishalzac/README.md

-- 👋 Hi, I’m @vishalzac
+- 👋 Hi, I’m @Vishal Singh
-- 👀 I’m interested in travelling
+- 👀 I’m interested in TRAVELLING,CODINGAND IN WEB3
-- 🌱 I’m currently learning solidity
+- 🌱 I’m currently learning SOLIDITY
 - 💞️ I’m looking to collaborate on blockchain development community
 - 📫 How to reach me email id :-vishal30wish@gmail.com

 <!---
 vishalzac/vishalzac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.